Author: Oscar Cronquist Article last updated on October 13, 2022

-Filter duplicate values using criteria
+Filter duplicate values based on criteria

 This article demonstrates formulas and Excel tools that extract duplicates based on three conditions.
 The first and second condition is a date range, a start date, and an end date.
 The third condition is value.